beNative/git-automation/FUNCTIONAL_MANUAL.md

     -   **Environment Variables:** These are set as actual environment variables in the shell before commands are run.
 They can be used by scripts and build tools (e.g., `process.env.MY_VAR` in Node.js).
 4. Continue adding, configuring, and re-ordering steps.

+#### Dirty Repository Protection

+Whenever you launch a task, the app checks the working tree for uncommitted changes.
+If it finds any, a **Dirty Repository** modal interrupts the run and lists the modified and untracked files.
+From this dialog you can:

+-   **Stash & Continue:** Save the changes to a temporary stash before running the task.
+-   **Ignore Selected & Push:** Choose specific untracked files to ignore, then continue.
+Behind the scenes this uses the shared `ignoreFilesAndPush` IPC handler so the same safety logic applies everywhere.
+-   **Pull Anyway:** Force the task to continue without stashing.
+-   **Cancel Task:** Abort the run and return to the dashboard.

+If you absolutely trust a repository's automation, enable **Ignore Dirty Repository** on the General tab to skip the modal for that repo only.

 #### History Tab (Git & SVN)
 Displays a detailed list of commits or revisions, including the author, date, and full message.
 You can search through the history and load more commits as you scroll.

-#### Branches Tab (Git Only)
+#### Branches Tab
-Provides a full interface to manage your Git branches.
-You can:
-- View all local and remote branches.
-- Create a new branch.
-- Delete local or remote branches.
+Provides a unified interface to inspect branches for both Git and SVN repositories.
+The dropdown is backed by the shared `list-branches` IPC handler, so Git and SVN cards use the same data source on the dashboard.

-- Merge another branch into your current one.
+-   **Git Repositories:** View all local and remote branches, create or delete branches, and merge another branch into your current one.
+-   **SVN Repositories:** Browse available branches (including trunk) and switch the working copy.
+Destructive operations such as creating or deleting branches remain Git-only.

 #### Releases Tab (Git Only)
 This tab provides a complete interface for managing your project's GitHub releases.
 It requires a GitHub Personal Access Token to be configured in the global settings.
 To view and manage draft releases, the token must have repository permissions for **"Contents: Read & write"**.